Skip to main content

 2. If dealing with a large amount of data, consider dividing the loading process into intervals using an Interval chunk size (optional).

-4. To bypass errors for specific accounts, check the "Ignore errors for accounts" checkbox and list the relevant accounts.
+4. To bypass errors for specific accounts, select the Ignore errors for accounts checkbox and list the relevant accounts.

-5. Save your River configuration.
+5. Save your Data Flow configuration.

 info